Wisconsin Laws: ATVs, Mopeds and Motorcycles

 Find Cheap Motorcycle Insurance Quotes in Your Area

-Despite them all being motorized vehicles, all-terrain vehicles (ATVs), mopeds and motorcycles have different legal requirements in Wisconsin.
+Despite all of them being motorized vehicles, all-terrain vehicles (ATVs), mopeds and motorcycles have different legal requirements in Wisconsin.
 All ATVs, mopeds and motorcycles in Wisconsin must be registered with the state.

-ATVs may be driven without a license, but the driver must have a safety certification card.
-Mopeds can be driven with just a standard driver's license, while motorcycles require a Wisconsin motorcycle license.
-To drive a moped or a motorcycle in Wisconsin, you'll also need to get insurance.
-However, ATVs can be driven without purchasing insurance coverage.
+ATVs may be driven without a license, but the driver needs to have a safety certification card.
+Mopeds can be driven with a standard driver's license, but motorcycles require a Wisconsin motorcycle license.
+You'll also need insurance to drive a moped or a motorcycle in Wisconsin.
+However, ATVs can be driven without insurance.

 Wisconsin ATV laws

-Wisconsin requires ATVs to have a registration, but riders do not have to carry insurance — unlike with a regular motorcycle or automobile.
+Wisconsin requires ATVs to have a registration, but riders do not have to carry insurance — unlike with a regular motorcycle or car.

 All ATVs in Wisconsin must be registered with the state's Department of Natural Resources.
 Wisconsin issues riders two decals that have to be displayed on the front and back of ATVs.
 Additionally, riders have to attach a license plate to the rear of their vehicles.

-In most cases, ATVs aren't allowed on public roads, but it can depend on the laws of local jurisdictions.
+Usually, ATVs aren't allowed on public roads, but it can depend on the local laws.
 While there is no requirement for drivers to get ATV insurance, it can be useful to have if you're ever involved in an accident.
-Insurance would cover damage to your ATV and provide coverage for any other damage you cause.
+Insurance would cover damage to your ATV and any other damage you cause.

 In Wisconsin, you're not required to have a driver's license to operate an ATV.
-However, anyone driving an ATV must have a safety certification card in order to be compliant with Wisconsin's ATV laws.
-Furthermore, Wisconsin doesn't allow children under 12 years old to ride ATVs except under certain circumstances:
+However, anyone driving an ATV must have a safety certification card to comply with Wisconsin's ATV laws.
+Also, Wisconsin doesn't allow children under 12 years old to ride ATVs except under certain circumstances:

 Wisconsin UTV laws

-Wisconsin utility task vehicle (UTV) laws largely mirror the state's ATV laws, meaning you'll have to take a safety certification course to operate a UTV and you'll have to register the vehicle.
-One major difference is that you must be at least 16 years old to drive a UTV in Wisconsin even if you have a safety identification card.
+Wisconsin utility task vehicle (UTV) laws are similar to the state's ATV laws.
+You'll have to take a safety certification course to operate a UTV, and you'll have to register the vehicle.
+One major difference is that you must be at least 16 years old to drive a UTV in Wisconsin, even if you have a safety identification card.

 Wisconsin moped laws

-However, it's against the law to drive a moped in Wisconsin with just a driver's permit.
+However, it's illegal to drive a moped in Wisconsin with just a driver's permit.
 As with other vehicle types, you'll need to register your moped before you can legally operate it.
 It's against Wisconsin state law to have a passenger if you're driving a moped.

 In terms of parking, mopeds are flexible, as they can be parked in spaces designated for cars or on bicycle racks.
-While you can't drive a moped on a sidewalk, you're allowed to park there.
+While you can't drive a moped on a sidewalk, you can park there.

 When driving a moped at night, you're required to use headlights, but you're not required to use them during the day.
 Wisconsin doesn't have any laws requiring moped drivers to wear helmets.
-That said, it's advisable to wear one because mopeds offer drivers very limited protection during accidents.
+But wearing one is advisable because mopeds offer drivers very limited protection during accidents.

 Wisconsin motorcycle laws

-In order to drive a motorcycle in the state, you'll need to have a class M Wisconsin motorcycle license or a motorcycle instruction permit.
-Furthermore, drivers younger than 18 must complete a driver's education course and finish a basic rider course.
+To drive a motorcycle in the state, you'll need to have a class M Wisconsin motorcycle license or a motorcycle instruction permit.
+Drivers under 18 must also complete a driver's education course and finish a basic rider course.
 Like other vehicle types, motorcycles must be registered with the state.

-All motorcycle drivers, regardless of age, are required to have eye protection, which could take the form of a face shield, goggles or an approved windshield.
+Regardless of age, all motorcycle drivers must have eye protection, which could be a face shield, goggles or an approved windshield.
 Wearing a helmet isn't required unless you're under 18 years old.
 Other protective apparel, such as gloves and boots, is recommended but not required by Wisconsin law.

 Your motorcycle's headlights must be turned on at all times, even if you're riding during the day.
-Furthermore, your motorcycle must have turn signals, a rearview mirror and a muffler.
+Your motorcycle must have turn signals, a rearview mirror and a muffler.
 Keep in mind that your motorcycle's handlebars aren't allowed to be more than 30 inches above the seat.
-In Wisconsin, you're allowed to ride with a passenger, but your motorcycle must have a passenger seat with dedicated footrests.
+In Wisconsin, you can ride with a passenger as long as your motorcycle has a passenger seat with dedicated footrests.

 Do you need insurance for an ATV, moped or motorcycle in Wisconsin?